LEMONCHAIN (LEMC) Self Reported Market Capitalization Achieves $5.08 Billion

 LEMONCHAIN Token Profile

-LEMONCHAIN launched on March 17th, 2022.
+LEMONCHAIN’s launch date was March 17th, 2022.
 LEMONCHAIN’s total supply is 3,000,000,000 tokens.
+LEMONCHAIN’s official message board is lemonchain.medium.com.
+The official website for LEMONCHAIN is www.lemonchain.io.
 LEMONCHAIN’s official Twitter account is @lemonchain_lemc and its Facebook page is accessible here.
-LEMONCHAIN’s official message board is lemonchain.medium.com.
-LEMONCHAIN’s official website is www.lemonchain.io.

 Buying and Selling LEMONCHAIN

-It is usually not possible to buy alternative cryptocurrencies such as LEMONCHAIN directly using U.S. dollars.
-Investors seeking to trade LEMONCHAIN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy LEMONCHAIN using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as LEMONCHAIN directly using US dollars.
+Investors seeking to trade LEMONCHAIN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy LEMONCHAIN using one of the exchanges listed above.

 Receive News & Updates for LEMONCHAIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LEMONCHAIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.